ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 Create a new script called **Race_Manager_Server** and place it into the **Server Context** folder.
 Before opening the script we need to setup the custom property for the positions so **Lua** has access to them.

 !!! tip
-    It's good habbit to suffix scripts with the type of context they will be placed in so it's easier to find in the **Project Content** panel.
+    It's good habit to suffix scripts with the type of context they will be placed in so it's easier to find in the **Project Content** panel.
 With the addition of **Project Content** folders organizing scripts, templates, and materials is recommended when creating bigger projects.

 We want each player to be moved to a random lane position.
 At the same time we need to mark each player as in the race to keep track of who is and isn't currently racing because players can join the game while a race is in progress.